Elmo675/Talk-and-Dice/README.md

 ## Mapping

-You can get all diaries from localhost:8080/api/v1/entry or a specific diary from /api/v1/entry/{id}
+You can get all sessions from localhost:8080/api/v1/entry or a specific session from /api/v1/entry/{id}

-You can post new diaries on localhost:8080/api/v1/entry or edit existing ones on /api/vi/entry/{id}
+You can post new sessions on localhost:8080/api/v1/entry or edit existing ones on /api/vi/entry/{id}

-You can delete existing diaries on localhost:8080/api/v1/entry/{id}
+You can delete existing sessions on localhost:8080/api/v1/entry/{id}

 ## Tools